The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 Continuing the AAWSAP narrative, the program’s paper trail is every bit as compelling as its field investigations.
 Over its two‑year DIA contract, BAASS and its network of consultants produced research spanning the openly published to the still‑classified.
 Some outputs remain locked away; others have surfaced through investigative journalism, FOIA disclosures, or insider testimony.

-Other surviving documents detail BAASS’s collaboration with the Mutual UFO Network (MUFON), revealing how civilian case reports were ingested, filtered, and analyzed alongside government data.
-In 2018, KLAS‑TV journalists George Knapp and Matt Adams published a list of 38 “Defense Intelligence Reference Documents” (DIRDs) commissioned under AAWSAP.
-These were essentially deep‑dive technical papers on advanced aerospace concepts, contracted out to subject‑matter experts—often without telling the authors their work was being gathered under a UAP‑related program.
+Other surviving documents detail BAASS’s collaboration with the Mutual UFO Network (MUFON), revealing how civilian case reports were systematically ingested, filtered, and analyzed alongside government-sourced data.
+In 2018, KLAS-TV journalists George Knapp and Matt Adams published a list of 38 Defense Intelligence Reference Documents (DIRDs) commissioned under AAWSAP.
+These were deep technical studies exploring advanced aerospace concepts, contracted to subject matter experts—often without disclosing that their work was being collected under a UAP-related program.

 1. Inertial Electrostatics Confinement Fusion, Dr George Miley, Univ. of